hannahkim313/to-do-list/README.md

 that allows a user to create and manage projects and individual tasks.

 ## Features to Implement/Improve
-* Update the number of tasks remaining and overdue for each project on the sidebar

-* Update the number of tasks completed, remaining, and overdue on the home page

 * Implement filter button for each project's set of tasks

 * Implement the ability to add a new task